Deiji-hime/Deiji-hime/README.md

 - 👋 Hi, I'm @Deiji-hime!
-- 🖋 I'm an author and artist
+- 🖋 I'm a narrative designer and 2D artist
 - 🌱 I'm currently learning Blender, Unity, and the Japanese language
-- 💞️ I'm collaborating on creating video games
+- 💞️ I'm collaborating with fellow students on creating several video games

 <!---
 Deiji-hime/Deiji-hime is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.